 So you’re thinking of going to teach English in China, but you’re not quite sure where to start.
-Luckily for you the helpful staff at Reach To Teach has compiled a list of useful resources for teachers considering teaching abroad in Mainland China.
+Luckily for you the helpful staff at Reach To Teach have you covered.
+We’ve written a guide to China which is geared specifically for teachers in China.
+This guide has a list of useful resources for teachers considering teaching abroad in Mainland China.

 Administrative Tools for Living in China

 When you come to China, you will make a very nice salary, depending on whether you want to work full- or part-time.
 Most of our part-time teachers work 20 hours per week and make around $1,400USD per month.

 With the lower cost of living in China compared to other destinations, teachers should be able to save even more every year.

 Teaching English in China has become more lucrative for ESL teachers every year.
 Full time teaching positions that combine teaching hours and office hours will add up to around 40 hours a week.
 Teachers will make between $1,600USD and $2,400USD per month, with many schools throwing in added perks such as free housing, free flights and contract completion bonuses.

 Tips for Living in China

 At the end of a day in China, you may feel a bit bonkers.
 The food’s different, the people are different, the language is different.
 There’s no harm in being frustrated by your situation, but we encourage you to rise above it.
 Embrace the challenges and learn from them!